 The lounge is a lovely open space featuring a sofa, coffee table (with board games inside) and a chair.
 It’s a nice spot to relax with family and the views from out the windows or through the open sliding doors.

 My personal favourite was during sunset.
 It was amazing and I loved the golden light that came streaming through into our tent.

 Our stay at Canvas and Campfires came on the heels of the Fusion Festival shambles so initially I was having to speak with reporters, respond to emails/messages etc, so not having a phone signal was somewhat bad timing.

 However, I soon forgot about that, switched off and fully immersed myself in the glamping experience.
 It was a blessing in disguise.
 It made me stop working and enjoy being content in each other’s company.

 Besides, there is no time for phones when there is so much beauty surrounding you and relaxation to be enjoyed.
 It honestly felt great having a break from the online world for a little while.

-Some of our favourite moments were at night when cooking our meals on the log burner especially the nights we had pizza and burgers.
-Then later playing board games (we relived our childhood by playing Guess Who?
+Some of our favourite moments were at night when cooking our meals on the log burner, especially the nights we had pizza and burgers.
+Then later played board games (we relived our childhood by playing Guess Who?
 Loved it) or watching movies and documentaries we had downloaded on the laptop.